leewtai/leewtai.github.io/courses/intro-stat/README.md

   - The TA + grader will only check the online discussion for 30 minutes each weekday.
 Do not expect an immediate response so please start your work early.

 ### Grading
 If your final grade is in [93-100], you will earn at least an A, [90-93) will earn at least an A-, [87-90) will earn at least a B+, etc. A grading curves may occur depending on the class performance but I will not curve downwards.
 I may not give out A+'s in this class.
+If you can pass the final exam, you cannot fail the class (passing is not determined by a percentage but by a close reading from the instructor).

 #### - Homeworks (30%)
   - Late homeworks will receive 0 credit.